-This requires special permission from the area coordinators, and the student must also have a GSD faculty member agree to read and grade the paper.
+This requires special permission from the Area Heads, and the student must also have a GSD faculty member agree to read and grade the paper.
 In this case, both professors would need to sign the Qualifying Paper Confirmation Form.

 The Qualifying Paper should be no fewer than 60 pages in length (excluding exhibitions, images, proformas, diagrams, images, figures, tables, and the list of references, etc.) Papers should be written in 11 size font with 1” margins and 1.5 line spacing.
 Other formats or media are possible, to be confirmed with the grading instructor and the program directors.

 The student is responsible for writing the Qualifying Paper by the end of the final semester.
 The student should agree with the faculty reader upon a date for submitting final manuscripts for review and comment, e.g., at least two weeks before final submission dates so that there is time for review and suggested revisions.
 Again, this submission must occur before the final grades are due.
 Once the paper is graded and satisfactorily meets the terms of the Qualifying Paper, the student must obtain the faculty member’s signature on a standardized cover sheet to fulfill the MDes graduation requirement.
 A PDF/A must be provided to the program office that includes the signed cover sheet.
 Details regarding file creation and templates for the cover sheet can be found in the For Current Students section of the MDes website.

-All signed cover pages and files must be submitted to the MDes office no later than the Friday of the week before degree vote week.
+All papers with signed cover pages must be submitted to the MDes office no later than the Friday of the week before degree vote week.

 For Academic Year 2017-2018: Friday, February 2, 2018.

-Contact Liz Thorstenson, Program Coordinator, with any questions.
+Contact Liz Thorstenson, MDes Program Coordinator, with any questions.